-Currently therapists work on a one-to-one basis with patients to train them in activities of daily living.
+As noted in Section 2.2, therapists currently work on a one-to-one basis with patients to train them in activities of daily living.
 Not only is this very resource-intensive but many clinicians are unfamiliar with the variety of presentations of AADS and therefore treatment is not always evidence-based.
 Furthermore, patients leaving hospital may be treated by different therapists and with different therapies in the community, so integration, consistency and efficiency of therapy are sacrificed.
 By using the CogWatch system all clinicians across different organisations and settings would be able to track and evaluate the progress of the patient during all stages of the illness and therefore would be able to prescribe more consistent and effective rehabilitation sessions which, in turn, would contribute to a more integrated treatment.